 The material of your mat is important for several functional, hygienic and moral reasons.
 Let me explain:

 Functional - a thick and squishy mat (like PVC or memory foam) can affect your balance and make it hard to change poses.
 A thick and dense mat (like rubber mats) can be heavy and unwieldy.
 They all have their functional pros and cons so you have to decide which pros matter more for you.
+If you're just starting out, check out our review of the best yoga mats for beginners.

 Hygienic - you want a mat that's easy to clean.
 Opting for mats with a closed cell surface means they won’t absorb dirt and sweat so you can pretty much wipe them clean.
 I don’t want to give you the wrong idea about open celled mats though.
 They’re still easy to keep clean, they just aren’t one wipe easy.
 All of Jade's mats are open celled but I explain cleaning at the bottom of this post.